 - A shrine to your favorite team with memorabilia and multiple screens

-- A wall of screens so you can watch four or five games at once without touching the remote
+- A wall of screens so you can watch four or five games at once

 - A game/sports room for playing poker and pool while watching the big game(s)

 - A casual space with multiple seats and screens and a wet bar

 - A "sports theater" with a gigantic projection screen that has a huge main image in the middle and smaller screens around it

 The Whole Nine Yards

 To go the whole nine yards in any of these spaces, you'll need an AV system that produces stunning visuals and riveting surround-sound that puts you in the stadium.
 "Sports broadcasters spend literally millions of dollars to deliver the best possible picture and sound," said Fred Ampel, president of Technology Visions Analytics.
 "Look at the Olympics.
 The quality of the picture is extraordinary, and the surround mix was as good as any film you'll ever see."